-New rules are being developed around the definition of earthquake-prone buildings and the requirements for them to be seismically strengthened.
+There are specific rules around the definition of earthquake-prone buildings and the requirements for them to be seismically strengthened.

 - The threshold for defining an earthquake-prone building remains, with amendments including that it can apply to parts of buildings.
-(An earthquake-prone building is often referred to as one that is less than 34% of the new building standard.)
+(An earthquake-prone building is often referred to as one that is less than 34% of the new building standard – see below.)

 - EPB notices, which show earthquake ratings, must be placed on earthquake-prone buildings.

-- New Zealand will be divided into 3 seismic risk areas – low, medium and high – based on the seismic hazard factor (‘Z’ factor).
+- New Zealand has been divided into 3 seismic risk areas – low, medium and high – based on the seismic hazard factor (‘Z’ factor).

-- A new category of priority buildings in medium and high-risk areas will be defined.
-These buildings – schools, emergency facilities etc. – must be identified and strengthened in half the time.
-Unreinforced parapets and facades on public thoroughfares must also be upgraded in half the standard timetable.
+- A new category of priority buildings in medium and high-risk areas has been defined.
+These buildings – schools, emergency facilities etc. – must be identified and strengthened earlier than other buildings

 BRANZ has developed an online resource around seismic resilience.